 This experience as Principal for the Day will be something that I will always remember.
 When I was introduced as President Elect Nominee for Rotary Club of Palm Springs it made me smile and have a proud feeling.

 Tonight was a Board meeting.
 It is hard to imagine that our Rotary year only has four more monthly Board meetings.
 Time has really gone by very fast.
 The Board designated a Committee to review and make suggestions to the Club Bylaws and I am really glad to be on the Committee.
-It will be beneficial to be involved in this since I am President Nominee for 2014-15 and I will be “living” the changes that get made with the bylaws.
+It will be beneficial to be involved in this since I will be “living” the changes that get made with the bylaws.

 Also, at the meeting tonight I gave an update on the fundraising events on the schedule for the remaining part of the year which ends June 30.
 We discussed the events and the need for member participation.
 The need to plan early for fundraising events and to begin planning now for next year’s fundraising activities was emphasized.